TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Conclusion

 \section{Conclusion}

-In this paper we present TrafficMCTS, a novel framework for generating realistic and diverse traffic flows in a closed-loop manner.
+In this paper, we present TrafficMCTS, a novel framework for generating realistic and diverse traffic flows in a closed-loop manner.
 Our framework employs a novel group-based MCTS method that enhances computational efficiency by grouping vehicles according to their interaction potential.
 Furthermore, our framework incorporates Social Value Orientation (SVO) to model the social preferences and behaviors of different vehicles.
 TrafficMCTS ensures that the generated traffic flows are safe, kinematic-feasible, and adaptive to dynamic environments.
-Through experiments, we have shown that our approach surpasses existing methods in terms of computing time, planning success rate, and intent completion time.
-Our framework can generate a real-time traffic flow with up to 80 vehicles on the road network running on a single thread.
-In the future, we expect TrafficMCTS to serve as a traffic flow generator for digital twins and interactive simulations of intelligent transportation systems.
+Through experiments, we have shown that our approach surpasses existing methods in terms of computing time, planning success rate, and intention completion time.

+In the future, we expect TrafficMCTS to serve as a traffic flow generator for interactive simulations of intelligent transportation systems.
+We also aim to extend our research to capture classic traffic phenomena such as traffic waves and capacity drop.
+While the current framework demonstrates robustness and interpretability in multi-agent interaction modeling, it takes a fixed set of SVO parameters as input to emulate driver behavior.
+This static configuration may limit the model’s ability to capture contextual or situational variations in driver intent.
+As a future direction, we plan to incorporate adaptive behavior modeling mechanisms, such as dynamic SVO tuning or context-aware intent recognition, to further enhance the realism and behavioral diversity of generated traffic flows.